Rexqwer911/telegram_bot_assistant/README.md

 Initial scripts for PostgreSQL: create database tgbase;
-create user tguser with encrypted password 'Ddp6BS';
+create user tguser with encrypted password 'password';
 grant all privileges on database tgbase to tguser;